Costa Rica - Country Commercial Guide

 Executive Summary

-Costa Rica is the oldest continuous democracy in Latin America and the newest member of the Organization for Economic Cooperation and Development (OECD), with an established government institutional framework, stable society, and a diversified upper-middle-income economy.
+Costa Rica is the oldest continuous democracy in Latin America and the newest member of the Organization for Economic Cooperation and Development (OECD), with an established government institutional framework, and a diversified upper-middle-income economy.
 The country’s well-educated labor force, relatively low levels of corruption, geographic location, living conditions, dynamic investment promotion board, and attractive free trade zone incentives all appeal to investors.
-Foreign direct investment inflow in 2021 was USD 3.19 billion, or 4.9 percent of GDP, with the United States accounting for USD 2.55 billion.
-Costa Rica recorded 7.6 percent GDP growth in 2021 (the highest level since 2008) as it recovered from a 4.5 percent contraction in 2020 largely due to the effects of the Covid-19 pandemic.
+Foreign direct investment inflow in 2022 as estimated by the Costa Rican Central Bank was USD 3.045 billion, or 4.45 percent of GDP, with the United States accounting for USD 2.23 billion (73 percent of total FDI).
+Costa Rica recorded 4.3 percent GDP growth in 2022 as it recovered from the effects of the Covid-19 pandemic.

 Costa Rica has had remarkable success in the last two decades in establishing and promoting an ecosystem of export-oriented technology companies, suppliers of input goods and services, associated public institutions and universities, and a trained and experienced workforce.
-A similar transformation took place in the tourism sector, with a plethora of smaller enterprises handling a steadily increasing flow of tourists eager to visit despite Costa Rica’s relatively high prices.
+A similar transformation took place in the tourism sector, with a plethora of smaller enterprises handling an increasing flow of tourists eager to visit despite Costa Rica’s relatively high prices.
 Costa Rica is doubly fortunate in that these two sectors positively reinforce each other as they both require and encourage English language fluency, openness to the global community, and Costa Rican government efficiency and effectiveness.
-The highly successful free trade zone sector continued to expand during the pandemic.
-The value of exports increased by 24 percent in 2021, representing the highest growth in 15 years.
+The FTZ economy continued to expand during the pandemic, while the tourism sector did contract but is rebounding.
+Total 2022 tourist arrivals of 2,349,537 represent more than double the 2020 pandemic low of 1,011,912 but are still only 75% of the 2019 pre-pandemic high.

 To access the full Costa Rica ICS, visit the U.S. Department of State Investment Climate Statements website.